(Translate this site)

 And setting up a fatal crash for someone who did auto stunts on a regular basis wouldn't be that hard either.

 So did I ever find out what happened to the V.I.P?
-Yep.
+Yep!
 Me and a whole lot of other people besides.
 He apparently lived and prospered long after his ride in Shadowfast.
 Got religion, and quit drugs and alcohol last I heard.
 It turned out his father did have further political ambitions after all.
 Was the V.I.P's dad behind the plot?
-Hell if I know.
+Hell if I know!
 But both father and son had apparently ended up on top of the heap by the beginning of the new century.

 I'd left the mortally wounded Shadowfast parked pretty far out in the boondocks-- on the 90 wooded acres or so of a close rural friend-- during my vacation.

-I'd found some dings in the car's sheet metal top, apparently stemming from all of us slamming against the roof.
+I'd found some new dings in the car's sheet metal top, apparently stemming from all of us slamming against the roof.

 The open front ends of the traction bars were full of dirt they'd scooped up.
 The emergency brake cable running underneath the car had been cut as cleanly as if with a knife.
 Good thing I hadn't needed it after the jump!